i-doit/knowledge-base/docs/en/installation/manual-installation/setup.md

 #### Framework Configuration

-There are separate credentials in i-doit to access the i-doit [**Admin Center**](../../system-administration/admin-center.md).
+There are separate credentials in i-doit to access the i-doit [==Admin Center==](../../system-administration/admin-center.md).
 They can be specified here and we recommend using this option.

 [![Framework configuration](../../assets/images/en/installation/manual-installation/setup/4-setup.png)](../../assets/images/en/installation/manual-installation/setup/4-setup.png)